jaywhj/mkdocs-materialx/docs/setup/ensuring-data-privacy.md

     really needed.
 For Roboto, our default [regular font], this results in [42 `*.woff2` files in total][example].

-    If Material for MkDocs would bundle all font files, the download size would be in the hundreds of megabytes, slowing down automated builds.
+    If MaterialX for MkDocs would bundle all font files, the download size would be in the hundreds of megabytes, slowing down automated builds.
 Furthermore, authors might add external assets like third-party scripts or style sheets that would need to be remembered to be defined as further local assets.